Speak to a qualified cancer nurse

-Early kidney cancer (stages I and II) is localised.
-That means the cancer is found only in the kidney or has not spread very far.
-The main treatment is surgery to remove the tumour from the body.
-Less often, non-surgical treatments, such as radiofrequency ablation and stereotactic body radiation therapy, are used to try to kill the tumour.
-Sometimes the best approach for localised kidney cancer is not immediate treatment, but to watch the cancer carefully (active surveillance).
+Early kidney cancer (stage 1 or 2) is localised.
+That means the cancer is found in the kidney only or has not spread very far.
+The main treatment is surgery.
+Less often, radiofrequency ablation, cryotherapy and stereotactic body radiation therapy are used.
+Sometimes the best approach for early kidney cancer is to watch the cancer over time (active surveillance).

-Surgery is the main treatment for kidney cancer that has not spread outside the kidney.
-Depending on the type of kidney cancer, the grade and stage of the cancer, and your general health, you might have one of the following operations:
+Surgery is the main treatment for early kidney cancer.
+Depending on the type of kidney cancer, the grade and stage of the cancer, and your general health, you might have one of the operations described below.

-This is the most common operation for large tumours.
+Radical nephrectomy – This is the most common operation for large tumours.
 The whole affected kidney, a small part of the ureter and the surrounding fatty tissue are removed.
 The adrenal gland and nearby lymph nodes might also be removed.
-Sometimes the kidney cancer may have spread into the renal vein and even into the vena cava, the main large vein that runs up the body next to the spine.
-Even if the cancer is in the vena cava, it is sometimes possible to remove all the cancer in one operation.
+Sometimes the kidney cancer may have spread into the renal vein and even into the vena cava, the large vein that takes blood to the heart.
+Even if the cancer has spread to the vena cava, it is sometimes possible to remove all the cancer in one operation.

-If a whole kidney or part of a kidney is removed, the remaining kidney usually carries out the work of both kidneys.
-Your doctor will talk to you about any steps you need to take to protect the remaining kidney.
+If a whole kidney or part of a kidney is removed, the remaining kidney usually does the work of both kidneys.
+Your doctor will talk to you about how to keep the remaining kidney healthy, which may include reducing your risk of high blood pressure, heart problems and diabetes.

 How the surgery is done